yuvalshifriss/age-of-death-prediction/README.md

 # 💀 Age of Death Predictor

-This project predicts the **age of death** for patients who experienced **heart failure**, using clinical features and various regression models.
-It includes data exploration, training, evaluation, and prediction capabilities with visualizations.
+This project predicts the **age at death** for heart failure patients who died during the study period, using clinical features and multiple regression models.
+It includes data exploration, model training, evaluation, and prediction — along with visualizations to highlight patterns associated with earlier or later mortality among the deceased patients.

 ---